requiemcreatif/raketech-review-v1/README.md

 - Each review includes an image, rating, features, terms and conditions, and a 'PLAY NOW' button
 - A "Load More" and "Load Less" button are implemented, which adds 3 more brands to the list upon clicking
 - Notifies users when all brands have been loaded
+- Wordpress hosted on 000webhostapp.com [000webhostapp](https://www.000webhost.com)
+- The app is deployed using [Vercel](https://vercel.com)
 ## Getting Started

 Before running the project, you need to have the following installed: